Wonderland of Lights

 Make your holiday magical with a trip to the annual celebration of Marshall's famed Wonderland of Lights

 Please be advised that 2020 will be a modified year observing limited nightly activities and amended special events.
-Visitors' health and safety are the first and foremost concerns this holiday season.
+There will be no ice skating, carousel, train rides, or traditional Santa's Village this year as a COVID-19 precaution.
+The health and safety of our visitors are our first and foremost concerns this holiday season.
 Please refer to the FAQ's below for more detailed information.

 Take in the Lights

 Watch a Hallmark movie come to life as you stroll through downtown Marshall, one of the 10 most charming Christmas towns in Texas.
 Bundle up and enjoy a horse-drawn carriage ride through Historic Downtown Marshall, grab dinner with family, and shop for treasures in local shops.
 Enjoy in-store events or one of these special events:

 - Wassail Walk on November 28

 - Weekly Story Walk

 - Outdoor Christmas Markets on December 5 and December 12